 by population trends and price increases.
-The market recession is affecting Cloetta mainly through general price pressure from the retail trade and increased competition from the trade’s own private labels.
+Market recessions are affecting Cloetta mainly through general price pressure from the retail trade and increased competition from the trade’s own private labels.
 However, private labels account for a relatively small share of confectionery compared to other grocery products.

 The global market for confectionery is dominated by international companies like Mars/Wrigley, Mondelez, Nestlé, Ferrero, Perfetti, Haribo, and Lindt & Sprüngli.
-But in the local markets these meet tough opposition from players with locally established brands such as Cloetta, Fazer, Orkla and Toms.
+However, in the local markets these meet tough opposition from players with locally established brands such as Cloetta, Fazer, Orkla and Toms.
 No player has a strong position across all European markets.

 Consolidation of the confectionery industry is taking place gradually.
 The industry as such has a long history and the rate of technological change is low.